a-game/m-search/README.md

 All you need to do is `npm install` and `npm start` and you are good to go.

-The movie api has some minor limitations:
+The provided movie api has some minor limitations:

 - It only returns movie titles on autocomplete
 - It doesn't tell you the total number of hits.